 Ariel Laureano, BA, Community Health Worker, was born and raised in the Bronx and joined AIRnyc in June 2016.
 She has worked with middle and high school kids throughout the South Bronx as a Restorative Justice Coordinator monitoring student behavior, conducting mediations and facilitating workshops centered on how to disrupt the school-to-prison pipeline.
 Ariel also taught two elective courses at a credit recovery school in Brooklyn.
 When not in the field or at the office Ariel is a sign language interpreter at a domestic violence program.
 Ariel has been dedicated and determined to help New York City's underprivileged communities and looks forward to supporting asthmatic children, adults, and families.
 She enjoys traveling out of the country, spending time with her family, doing make up and karaoke night.

 Patrick Ma, HBA, MBA, Chief Operating Officer, joined AIRnyc in 2017.
 Patrick has over a decade of nonprofit experience in fundraising, finance and operations and most recently served on the senior leadership team at the United Way of NYC as the Vice President of Business Operations.
 Patrick is passionate about building and improving operational infrastructure within nonprofit organizations, and strives to align processes, systems and people.
 Patrick holds an HBA degree from the University of Western Ontario (Canada) and an MBA from the Yale School of Management.
-In his spare time, Patrick enjoys spending time at home in Queens with his wife and two children or training for his next marathon.
+Outside of work, Patrick enjoys exploring his home borough of Queens, taking weekend trips out to Long Island with his wife and two children, and training for his next marathon.